 If you wish to clarify if an organisation you are planning to join is, or has been, in violation of our Code of Ethics, we recommend that you inquire with that organisation, as an organisation is informed when we revoke the right for associated practitioners, educators or providers to be a part of our networks or education offerings.
-You may also inquire by email with our COO at firstname.lastname@example.org.
+You may also enquire by email firstname.lastname@example.org.

 Failure to comply with mandatory promotion of www.possumsonline.com if you are using the Possums or NDC name to promote your services